-As a result of the in-country review 2018, Croatia provided revised and estimates of AD for calculation of CH4 emission from the 5.A Solid waste disposal for the entire time series.
-Extrapolation and other splicing techniques have been used as per the 2006 IPCC Guidelines based on historical data on solid waste disposed at SWDS and AD available for 2010 - 2016 on industrial solid waste and sludge disposed at SWDS for the period 1955 - 2009 (industrial waste) and for the period 1955 - 2012 (sludge).
-These AD and relevant parameters have been used for CH4 emissions calculation from 5.A Solid waste disposal using the IPCC FOD model (single-phase model based on bulk waste) for the entire time series.
+According to the requirements of the 2006 IPCC Guidelines, Croatia included the CH4 emissions for category 5.
+A Solid waste disposal from MSW, IW and sludge disposed at SWDS for the complete time series.
+Extrapolation and other splicing techniques have been used as per the 2006 IPCC Guidelines based on historical data on solid waste disposed at SWDS.
+The IPCC FOD model (single-phase model based on bulk waste) has been used to calculate CH4 emissions from 5.A Solid waste disposal for the entire time series.